limpapud/data_science_tutorials_projects/README.md

-Data science tutorials and projects
+# Data science tutorials and projects

 Here I post my DataScience related tutorials and projects.

-List for 22 Aug 2017.
+ **List for 22 Aug 2017.**
-1. Bina_az_tutorial
+ * Bina_az_tutorial

   There I have fetched various information from 'Bina.az" website - leading real estate website of Azerbaijan.
-Wrangled data and presented in graphs and map representations.
+Wrangled data and  presentedin graphs and map representations.